grigorusha/GeraniumsPot/README.md

 You can create a text file with a script that describes the location of circles.
 I have created files for all real intersecting circles puzzles, you can download them from the "Garden" folder.

+You can download the Gallery.zip file to see all the screenshots of all the puzzles.

 ![](https://i.imgur.com/aurEp5w.png)

 ## How to play